Shivangi Singh

-Lieutenant Shivangi (born 15 March 1995) is an Indian serving in the Indian Navy.
+Lieutenant Shivangi Singh (born 15 March 1995) is an Indian serving in the Indian Navy.
 Lt.
-Shivangi hails from Fetehabad Village of Muzaffarpur District, Bihar and previously flew the pilatus aircraft.
+Shivangi hails from Fatehabad Village of Muzaffarpur District, Bihar and previously flew the pilatus aircraft.

-Lt shivangi (Indian Navy) and flight Lt shivangi Singh (Indian Air force) are two different people.
+Lt.
+Shivangi (Indian Navy) and Flight Lt.
+Shivangi Singh (Indian Air Force) are two different people.

 Early life

 Shivangi Singh was born on 15 March 1995 in Muzaffarpur district of Bihar, India to school teacher Hari Bhushan Singh and house wife Priyanka Singh.
 Shivangi hails from a humble agricultural background.
 During her childhood, she was captivated by the sight of seeing a politician using a helicopter to attend a political gathering in her native village, which inspired her to become a pilot.
 Hari Bhushan Singh, her father, is now the principal of a girls-only government school constructed on land donated by Shivangi's great grandfather, who donated it to enable people to overcome the conservative abhorrence of educating girls.
 Her mother Priyanka is a housewife.

 She obtained a Bachelor of Technology degree in mechanical engineering from Sikkim Manipal Institute of Technology.
 Shivangi began further studies at the Malaviya National Institute of Technology in Jaipur.